After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: TRD Construction

 \subsection{Question Generation}

-\textbf{Faithful to All Knowledge.} We select QA pairs from the NQ training set that contain long answers and short answers that are not timestamps.
-The short answer serves as the correct option.
-Using a popularity-based entity substitution method~\cite{longpre2021entity}, we generate two incorrect answers that have the same entity type as the short answer from Wikidata.
-The long answer is treated as external knowledge, while {\tt GPT-4-turbo} generates internal knowledge based on the question and the short answer.
-We believe that explicitly providing internal knowledge helps to eliminate the parametric knowledge gap among different family LLMs during evaluation.
+\textbf{Faithful to All Knowledge (FA).} From the NQ training set, we designate the short answer as the correct option for each question.
+Using a popularity-based entity substitution method~\cite{longpre2021entity}, we generate two incorrect answers from Wikidata that share the same entity type as the short answer.
+For each question, the corresponding long answer serves as the external knowledge $K_{ext}$.
+To obtain the internal knowledge for all question types (\emph{FA}, \emph{FI}, \emph{FE}, \emph{RA}), we prompt three backbone models ({\tt GPT-3.5-turbo}, {\tt Qwen-72B}, and {\tt Llama-3-8B-Instruct}) to answer each question directly.
+We regard the generated responses as explicit representations of the models' internal knowledge.

-\textbf{Faithful to Internal Knowledge.} Following the same procedure as above, we select questions from the NQ validation set with long answers and non-temporal short answers, and generate two incorrect options of the same entity type using the popularity-based entity substitution method~\cite{longpre2021entity}.
-However, in this setting, we replace the correct entity in the long answer with one of the incorrect entities, resulting in misleading external knowledge.
-The internal knowledge, generated by {\tt GPT-4-turbo} from the original short answer, remains correct.
+\textbf{Faithful to Internal Knowledge (FI).} Questions of type \emph{FI} are derived from the NQ validation set.
+The generation procedure for answer options follows that of \emph{FA}.
+To construct misleading external knowledge, we replace the correct entity in the long answer with one of the incorrect entities from the distractor options, resulting in a corrupted $K_{ext}$ that introduces factual conflict while preserving textual plausibility.